 Caramelized Brussels Sprouts with olive oil and lemon are so delicious and really easy to make.
 They are the perfect side to any meal.

 I think Brussels sprouts get a bad wrap because many people grew up with terribly cooked Brussels sprouts.
 Many people still do not know how to cook them to minimize their naturally bitter flavor.

 This is my tried and true recipe for Brussels sprouts which is to caramelize them in a hot pan with olive oil and a little lemon at the end.
 It really brings out the delicious sweet flavor of them and is so good.

 If you like a sweeter taste to your Brussels sprouts, you can add a simple balsamic reduction over the top once they are done cooking.

-I make lots of Brussels sprouts from Brussel sprouts pasta to Italian style Brussels sprouts, and though these all taste great I have to say this recipe is my favorite.
-I always prefer my Brussels sprouts in this very simple way, caramelized with olive oil and lemon.
+I make lots of Brussels sprouts from Brussels sprouts pasta, Brussels sprouts gratin to Italian style Brussels sprouts.
+Although these all taste great, I always prefer my Brussels sprouts in this very simple way, caramelized with olive oil and lemon.

 - Lemon.
 Lemon is the acid in the recipe that is going to help cut the natural bitterness in the Brussels sprouts.